TruthCompounds/tc1/_posts/2022-11-28-Not-Knowing.md

 53. Lighter
 54. Nail Clipper

 I packed some *more* stuff. and realized I have been buying stuff for no reason except immediate emotional satisfaction.
 And then those items I keep and they keep burdening, tying down and weighing on me.
 I will get rid of most of my stuff.
 Can't bother donating or selling.
-Too unsure to talk to people.
+I'm too unsure to talk to people.